Tanner Wright: Career

 Wright made his international debut for the United States at the 2017 World Para Athletics Championships, and finished in fourth place in the 100 metres and 200 metres T47 events.

 In August 2019, Wright represented the United States at the 2019 Parapan American Games and won a silver medal in the long jump T47 event.
 In November 2019, he then competed at the 2019 World Para Athletics Championships.

 On June 24, 2021, he was named to Team USA's roster for the 2020 Summer Paralympics.
 He competed in the 100 metres and 400 metres T47 events.
 He finished in fourth place in the 400 metres with a personal best time of 49.36.

 On May 21, 2023, Wright was selected to represent the United States at the 2023 World Para Athletics Championships.
 In July 2023, he competed at the 2023 World Para Athletics Championships and won a silver medal in the 400 metres T47 event.
 In November 2023, he then competed at the 2023 Parapan American Games and finished in fourth place in the 100 metres T47 event.

 In July 2024, during the U.S. Paralympic team trials, he qualified to represent the United States at the 2024 Summer Paralympics.

 Personal life

 Wright was born to Terry and Jessica Wright.
+He also has a less successful brother, Tommy Wright, MD.
 He was born with Arthrogryposis, which resulted in an underdeveloped left arm.
 Arthrogryposis is normally a congenital joint contracture in two or more areas of the body.
 Wright is the only recorded case in medical history of arthrogryposis in one arm.